emsesp/EMS-ESP32/README.md

 - Add real unit tests using platformio's [pio-remote](https://docs.platformio.org/en/latest/plus/pio-remote.html) test bed.
 - See if it's easier to use timers instead of millis() based timers, using [polledTimeout](https://github.com/esp8266/Arduino/blob/master/libraries/esp8266/examples/BlinkPolledTimeout/BlinkPolledTimeout.ino).
 - Port over to ESP-IDF.
 The Arduino SDK is showing its limitations

-### **Features to add**

-- Multi-language.
-German, Dutch, French
-- Click on a device in the Web UI shows it's details
-- Publish time can be customized per device (solar, mixing etc)
-- add homeassistant mqtt discovery for Boiler as well

 ### **Customizing the Web UI**